 He reached over and turned on the light.
 She blinked rapidly, eyes trying to adjust, her body automatically taking a defensive pose.

 "I'm not going to fight you."

 "You can't fight me."
 Her tone was expressionless.

 "Right.
 But I'm not even going to try to talk you out of it."
 He sat up, pulled a pillow up for a backrest.
 "Not going to beg for my life.
 Or tell you all the good I've done these past few months.
-Not going to remind you how it was you that told me to watch over her in the first place."
+Not going to remind you how it was you who told me to watch over Dawn in the first place."